 The experts concluded that Jasmine’s treatment with steroids was severely delayed because of the miscommunications and delays that occured up until the point GOSH told Lister hospital to commence treatment, but, in their view, SAFE treatment with steroids even at that point of time would, very likely, have avoided Jasmines death.
 Jasmine died because due to the lack of BP monitoring and her previous hypertension putting her in a ‘caution’ category she was given the steroids unsafely, and this led to her unexpectedly developing the complication Hypertensive Encephalopathy.
 On transfer to Great Ormond Street ICU, this Hypertensive Encephalopathy was mismanaged, by dropping her BP too fast and too low given the BP history, and resulting in a lack of oxygen to the brain for 11 hours.
 It was this additional blow, on top of having had ADEM left progressing for 3 weeks, that Jasmine was unable to survive.

 The legal process was a distressing and frustrating process, it seemed deny delay and defend tactics were used until the trusts finally settled.
-The process didn't result in any meaningful investigation of what happened, any apology, and failed to identify and ensure much needed learning about paying attention to BP when making these kinds of diagnoses, giving MP, and the correct management of suspected Hypertensive Encephalopathy.
-The legal process hindered all other opportunities for the learning to take place.
+The process didn’t result in any meaningful investigation of what happened, any apology, and failed to ensure much needed learning about paying attention to BP when making these kinds of diagnoses, giving MP, and the correct management of suspected Hypertensive Encephalopathy would be shared.
+The legal process hindered all other opportunities for the learning to be identified and shared.